CIMTx: An R package for causal inference with multiple treatments using observational data: Methodology and Implementation in CIMTx

+Turning to causal identification assumptions.
+If the positivity assumption (A2) is violated, problems can arise when extrapolating over the areas of the covariate space where common support does not exist.
+It is important to define a common support region to which the causal conclusions can be generalized.
+In \pkg{CIMTx}, the identification of a common support region is offered in three methods: IPTW, VM and BART.

-IPTW can be implemented in \pkg{CIMTx} by setting a specific method (\code{method = " "}) and estimand (\code{estimand = " "}).
-As a strategy to handle the positivity assumption (A2), the weights can be trimmed at a user-specified level via \code{trim_perc = c()}.
-Figure~\ref{fig:p_est_weights} shows the distributions of the weights estimated by the three methods before and after weight trimming at the 5\% and 95\% of the distribution.
+For IPTW, one strategy is weight truncation, by which extreme weights that fall outside a specified range limit of the weight distribution are set to the range limit.
+This functionality is offered in \pkg{CIMTx} via the \code{trim\_perc} argument. \code{trim\_perc}, which can take two values -- one for the lower- and one for the upper-percentile of the weight distribution for trimming.
+Figure~\ref{fig:p_est_weights} shows the distributions of the weights estimated by the three methods before and after weight trimming at the 5\% and 95\% of the weight distribution.